Main content starts here.

 - Admission is free for high school students and below, and for persons with disability certificate plus one accompanying person.

-- Ticket prices include admission for performances at the main venue’s Large Hall.
-However, advance reservation will be required for certain events.
+- Ticket prices include admission for programs at the main venue’s Large Hall.
+However, advance reservation will be required for the performances by Terry RILEY, KURATA Midori,MURAKAWA Takuya, Fashion Show and Jim O’ROURKE.

 - Tickets may not be refunded or reissued.